wavemaker/docs/learn/how-tos/dynamic-form.md

 ---
 ---

-Dynamic Form is a type of Form that renders the fields and layout based on received metadata where, metadata is an API that holds data related to the Form fields.
+Dynamic Form is a type of Form that renders the fields and layout based on received metadata where metadata is an API that holds data related to the Form fields.
 In this case, no information about the fields or layout is available and can only be determined with the metadata.
 Dynamic Forms are most appropriate when the metadata changes frequently based on business models and are driven by another user role.
-For example, a Business Analyst can determine the fields in a Form for targeted customer.
+For example, a Business Analyst can determine the fields in a Form for the targeted customer.

-Following are the differences described to understand which type of Form is appropriate to use
+Following are the differences described to understand which type of Form is appropriate to use.

 |   Form   |   Dynamic Form   |
 |--------|----------|